Sarah Caudwell: Personal life and death

-She was a lifelong pipe-smoker, and inveterate crossword solver, reaching the final of The Times Crossword Competition more than once.
+Caudwell was a pipe-smoker, and inveterate crossword solver, reaching the final of The Times Crossword Competition more than once.
 For many years, she lived in Barnes, London, with her mother and aunt.
 She died of throat cancer on 28 January 2000 in Whitehall, London.

 Writing

 Hilary Tamar series

 This series of four books, described as "legal whodunits", were written over a period of twenty years.
-Their primary setting is the top floor of 62 New Square at Lincoln's Inn, where four young junior barristers have their chambers: Michael Cantrip, Desmond Ragwort, Selena Jardine and Timothy Shepherd.
-While the last named only appears sporadically, taxes barrister Julia Larwood, who works in the adjacent premises, is a regular visitor and is in effect the fourth member of the group.
+Their primary setting is the second floor of 62 New Square at Lincoln's Inn, where four young junior barristers have their chambers: Michael Cantrip, Desmond Ragwort, Selena Jardine and Timothy Shepherd.
+While the last named only appears sporadically, taxes barrister Julia Larwood, who works in the adjacent premises, is a regular visitor and is in effect the fifth member of the group.
 These characters are in some ways thinly drawn (Selena is highly organized and efficient, Julia is clumsy and chaotic, Cantrip is casual and modern, Ragwort is elegant and conservative), never communicating in anything other than an ironic tone, so that even when they are in deadly danger the atmosphere remains uniformly light-hearted.

 Acting as a kind of parent to the group is the first-person narrator, Professor Hilary Tamar.
 Professor Tamar, a former tutor of Timothy Shepherd, also acts as the main detective, although other characters make contributions to the eventual solutions.
 Professor Tamar is frequently physically removed from the action and is kept informed by a series of improbably long letters and telexes.
-This distancing is amplified by Caudwell's strategy of not specifying Tamar's sex and never specifying the reason for the strong bond which the character enjoys with the young advocates.
+This distancing is amplified by Caudwell's strategy of not specifying Tamar's gender and never specifying the reason for the strong bond which the character enjoys with the young advocates.
 The plots are intricate, carefully realised, and strongly tied to the locations chosen, these being Venice, Corfu, Sark and an English village.
 The author's expertise in tax law is frequently brought into play, inheritance law being relevant to financial motives for murder.
 She was particularly popular among other legal professionals, including American jurist Robert Bork, who was once quoted as saying, "In my opinion, there can't be too many Sarah Caudwell novels".

 Other writing

-Caudwell collaborated on crime fiction-related acrostics with Michael Z. Lewin and with Lawrence Block (and others) for The Perfect Murder.
+Caudwell collaborated on crime fiction-related acrostics with Michael Z. Lewin and with Lawrence Block and others for The Perfect Murder.

 She also wrote a play, The Madman's Advocate, which was given a rehearsed reading in Nottingham in 1995: a study of Daniel M'Naghten's attempt in 1843 to assassinate Sir Robert Peel and the resulting establishment of the M'Naghten Rule as a legal standard for defining the sanity of a defendant in law.

 Awards

-Caudwell was nominated for the Best Novel award at the 1986 Anthony awards for The Shortest Way to Hades and won the 1990 award for The Sirens Sang of Murder in the same category.
+The Shortest Way to Hades was nominated for the Best Novel award at the 1986 Anthony awards.
+Caudwell won the 1990 award for The Sirens Sang of Murder in the same category.

+In 2010 the Japanese edition of The Sibyl in Her Grave was shortlisted for the Best Translated Honkaku Mystery of the Decade (2000-2009).